 Matters involving human resources with respect to Directors and Executive Officers of the Company are carried out on the basis of the aforementioned policy for nominations and appointments, and such decisions are made in accordance with results of managerial talent evaluations performed by a third-party organization.
-Moreover, to ensure transparency and objectivity in the decision-making process, the Nomination Committee is composed of three (3) independent Outside Directors and the chairperson of the Board of Directors, who is a non-executive Director from inside the Company.
-The committee is tasked with deliberating on such matters and making decisions in that regard and then reporting such details in response to the request of the Board of Directors.
+Moreover, to ensure transparency and objectivity in the decision-making process, the Nomination Committee is tasked with deliberating on such matters and making decisions in that regard and then reporting such details in response to the request of the Board of Directors.
 In our convocation notices for Shareholders Meetings (in the Reference Materials for Shareholders Meeting section), we disclose our rationale for appointing candidates for the position of Director and the status of officers from other listed companies who are concurrently serving in those positions.